 So, I did my own research to find the answers and this is what I came up with.

-Some of these suggestions I have tried, and others I have simply been recommended.
+I have tried some of these suggestions, and others have simply been recommended.
 Let me know which ones you find most effective.

-I have broken down the categories of places to speak into these 9 areas:
+I have broken down the categories of places to speak into these nine areas:

 - Industry-Specific Conferences

 - Follow The Path of Speakers You Respect

 - Online Communities

 Apply directly to conferences in the industry you are interested in.

 - Identify the industry and audience you want to be a part of, and then find every conference for that industry that piques your interest.

 - I’ve spoken at many Tech, Human Resources/Talent Development, & Non-Profit conferences, so I created a list of all the conferences I’ve applied to or encouraged my friends and coaching clients to apply to.